DevExpress-Examples/getting-started-with-devextreme-treeview/jQuery/README.md

 ## Installation

-Download the example and use NPM to install required libraries.
+Download the example and use NPM to install the required libraries.

 ```
 npm install